htw-imi-showtime/showtime-website/content/ss21/master/m2-something-unreal/_process.md

 Our focus was to create various assets ourselves - at least for the most part.
 This point was very important to us, because self-created assets give the project more independence.
 We can say and point out that what you are seeing in the game, we created (almost) everything ourselves.

 {{<image src="virus.jpg" caption="Coronavirus">}}
-The asset seen here is the player's biggest enemy and target - the corona virus.
+The asset seen here is the player's biggest enemy and target - the coronavirus.
 There are many and the goal is to smash all of them!
-If the corona virus is in close proximity, it changes it's color and turns green to indicate the right time to smash it.
+If the coronavirus is in close proximity, it changes its color and turns green to indicate the right time to smash it.
 {{<image src="blood_cell.jpg" caption="Red Blood Cell">}}
 The red blood cell asset offers no interactions and is purely used for atmosphere.
 Thousands of them are floating in our artery.
 {{<image src="fatty_tissue_model.jpg" caption="Fatty Tissue">}}